 Make sure that the attic vents are not blocked by insulation.
 You also should seal any electrical boxes in the ceiling with flexible caulk (from the living room side or attic side) and cover the entire attic floor with at least the current recommended amount of insulation.

 Checking a wall's insulation level is more difficult.
 Select an exterior wall and turn off the circuit breaker or unscrew the fuse for any outlets in the wall.
 Be sure to test the outlets to make certain that they are not "hot."
 Check the outlet by plugging in a functioning lamp or portable radio.
 Once you are sure your outlets are not getting any electricity, remove the cover plate from one of the outlets and gently probe into the wall with a thin, long stick or screwdriver.
+A plastic crochet hook is particularly suited, as it will retrieve small bits of any insulation material for easy identification.
 If you encounter a slight resistance, you have some insulation there.
 You could also make a small hole in a closet, behind a couch, or in some other unobtrusive place to see what, if anything, the wall cavity is filled with.
 Ideally, the wall cavity should be totally filled with some form of insulation material.
 Unfortunately, this method cannot tell you if the entire wall is insulated, or if the insulation has settled.
 Only a thermographic inspection can do this.

-If your basement is unheated, determine whether there is insulation under the living area flooring.
+If your basement or crawlspace is unconditioned and open to the exterior, determine whether there is insulation under the living area flooring.
 In most areas of the country, an R-value of 25 is the recommended minimum level of insulation.
+If the sub-space is enclosed and contains heating or cooling appliances, air ducts or plumbing, you should probably insulate the sub-space perimeter rather than the living space floor.
 The insulation at the top of the foundation wall and first floor perimeter should have an R-value of 19 or greater.
-If the basement is heated, the foundation walls should be insulated to at least R-19.
+If the basement is intentionally conditioned, the foundation walls should also be insulated to at least R-19.
 Your water heater, hot water pipes, and furnace ducts should all be insulated.
 For more information, see our insulation section.